-- Scope how much the firm relies on business in the EU or EEA, analysing the type of business and the basis on which it is done in the EU.
+- Scope how much the firm relies on business in the EU or EEA, analysing the type of business and the basis on which it is done in the EU and the EEA.

 - Consider how much this may be affected by the hard financial services Brexit scenario outlined above – some products and services are outside EU Directives and are subject to individual laws of Member States.

 - Consider contingency options which may include an authorised presence or a co-operation arrangement with an EU-regulated firm or firms.

 - Hope that it all turns out better than this – there is a possibility of a longer lead-in time but nothing definite as yet.